Doping is a serious matter with lasting consequences. It can harm your health, ruin your reputation and impact your future both in and out of sport.

 The ADRV process can be complex and every case is different.
 This also means the time taken to finalise each case will vary.

-Sanctions for doping can range from a warning, a suspension or though to a lifetime ban.
+Sanctions for doping can range from a reprimand, a suspension or though to a lifetime ban.

 If you are facing a possible ADRV, your sport may impose a provisional suspension on you while further investigation takes place.